Russlewisbo/UNIBOglobalhealth/_book/Module3_book.md

 <br>

 -   One of the key sources of the vaccines for the COVAX program was the AstraZeneca/Oxford vaccine that through licensing agreements was being manufactured in part by the Serum Institute in India.
-However, when a third COVID-19 wave hit India, over 400 million doses of the Oxford--AstraZeneca vaccine was diverted for domestic use in India.
+However, when a third COVID-19 wave hit India, over 400 million doses of the Oxford--AstraZeneca vaccine were diverted for domestic use in India.
 This created severe supply bottlenecks and continued vaccine nationalism that have prevented it from being able to access doses as quickly as possible.
--   High-income countries ultimately did not surrender their negotiating power to international organizations such as COVA.
+-   High-income countries ultimately did not surrender their negotiating power to international organizations such as COVAX.
 The US, EU, Canada, UK, Australia, and New Zealand secured >200% population coverage worth of vaccine doses, leaving insufficient doses for LMICs and COVAX.
 Wealthy countries soon rocketed ahead in terms of vaccination and LMICs were left behind. **As a result, COVAX has revised predictions that 1.9 billion doses will eventually be available to 92 LMICs before the end of 2021, covering roughly 27% of their population, well short of the coverage required to control the pandemic.**

 These challenges illustrated a fundamental problem: HICs produce vaccines, invest in research development, and secure the supplies.
 This shuts the rest of the world out of the market.